mmottl/ocaml-playground/lacaml_test/README.md

   * `_tags` - contains flags to be used by `ocamlbuild` when building the project.
   * Makefile - contains rules for `make` that merely invoke `ocamlbuild`.

-To build this project, just execute:
+To build this project and run the example, just execute:

     :::sh
     make
+    lacaml_test.native